 This means that when someone visits your site – at least, when using a desktop computer or laptop, though not necessarily on mobile – they’ll follow two horizontal stripes and then a vertical stripe to give an F-shaped reading pattern.

 An understanding of the concept of eye-tracking will improve your conversion rate, because you’ll know where to place CTAs like click to tweet or share on social media accounts, and/or ads to maximize click-through rate and earnings.

 From this research, you can see the reason why my social network share buttons, for both QuickSprout and NeilPatel.com, are on the left, since the user’s eye will first flash there.

 According to Chron, “marketing is about measurement.”
 Whether you’re online or offline, you need a way to connect with your target audience.
 A tool helps with that.
 With a viral marketing campaign tool, you save more time and earn more.

 Tools make our lives easier.
 Think back to just three decades ago, when there were no mobile phones or email.
 It would take days or weeks for your letter to get to its intended recipient.
 But today, with your phone, you can call someone on another continent or transmit your message immediately via email.

-When it comes to writing viral content, you also need tools.
+When it comes to writing great content that has the potential to go viral, you also need tools.
 In fact, I’d bet that most of the viral content that you see everywhere makes use of some kind of automation tool, or tools.